ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/styles/reference-style.typ

         it
       }
     } else {
-      // Other references as usual.
+      // Diğer atıflar olduğu gibi kalsın.
+[Other references remain as they are.] it
-      it
     }
   }